jborza/gba-solitaire/readme.md

     ...
 ```

-We can also implement more Solitaire rules and also start representing the game state.
+> Note: There *are* many unit testing frameworks in C if you want to test things more correctly than dumping some code in the main() function during development

-### Game deck
+### Game deck (and the data structures)

 Let's define our first pile of cards - the deck of initial 52 cards.